 When I was growing up I felt separated from my sense of identity.
 I grew up in Portland, Oregon, once known as an exclusionary state, which remains the majority white in its population.
 Living in a physically white dominated community and growing up seeing my white side of the family the most, I felt lead to actively seek out the other half of my family.
 I also looked beyond blood family and my intuitive eye to see my global Spirit family.
 In other words, those who are creating out of the same genuine place as me and work to cultivate a healthy family connection beyond blood, just as I seek to.

 It’s this Spirit family that opened up my understanding to best sharing forms of creation with a certain intention.
 I was able to join culturally-important communities and document them creating with my own lens.
-It was when I started my first project in LA that I became a person, not a black person in a white space, but rather my intentions became more far more important than my appearance.
+It was when I started my first project in LA that I became a person, not a black person in a white space, but rather my intentions became far more important than my appearance.

 “I am passionate about the act of preserving just as much as the preservation itself.”

-It was at this time that I also looked beyond blood family and train my intuitive eye to see my global Spirit family.
+It was at this time that I also looked beyond blood family and trained my intuitive eye to see my global Spirit family.
 In other words, those who are creating out of the same genuine place as me and work to cultivate a healthy family connection beyond blood, just as I seek to.

 During college in LA I found this Spirit family opened up my understanding to best sharing forms of creation with a certain intention.
 I was able to join culturally-important communities and document them creating with my own lens.
 It was then that I became a person, not a black person in a white space, but rather my intentions became more far more important than my appearance.

 What is the ∞Artkive?